WCCCEDU/GCCHS_flowcharts_to_software/rock_paper_scissors/rps_requirements.md

 - __User__ Can select a choice either Rock, Paper, or Scissors
 - __Computer__ will select at random Rock, Paper, or Scissors
 - __Computer__ will compare the choices and declare a winner
+- __Computer__ will declare a tie if computer and user select the same thing

 ##### Game Rules